3diab/simplecloudstorage/README.md

 amplify push
 ```

 This command also generates necessary configuration files in the project as well.
 The configuration settings are contained in ``src/aws-exports.js``.
-Since our project is in javascript , rename the file as ``aws-exports.ts``.
+Since our project is in typescript , rename the file as ``aws-exports.ts``.

 ## 4. Building and deploying the frontend app